The Ibizan Hound was originally bred to hunt rabbits and small game on the Balearic island of Ibiza.

 Intelligence, Temperament and Personality Traits of the Ibizan Hound

-Ibizan Hounds are a wonderful combination of wild hunter and distinguished royalty.
+Ibizan Hounds are a wonderful combination of a wild hunter and distinguished royalty.
 They enjoy being pampered but would instantly trade a soft bed for a chance to run and hunt.

 They are also very quiet dogs inside the house.
 An unusual trait, whenever they are outside, is that they tend to bark when chasing.